Versatile veggies, summer squash are tasty sautéed, broiled, grilled, stuffed, used as a pizza topping or even as a replacement for pasta noodles.

 - Add beef and brown, about 4 minutes per side.

 - Add garlic, dry ingredients, diced tomatoes and tomato paste.
-Stir until combined and heat until warmed throughout.
+Stir well and heat until warmed throughout.

 - Cover tightly with foil and bake for 30 minutes.
 Top with freshly grated Parmesan before serving.